 (4) A dedicated Github organization called github.com/dcos-labs provides a sandboxed environment for new or experimental projects.
 Any DC/OS contributor can ask to add a project in dcos-labs if they have a champion from the PMC.

 Bugs can be reported and tracked in JIRA.
-In order to create a new issue, you'll need to sign up for an account first.
+In order to create a new issue, you'll need to sign in with SSO or request an account first.
 Please specify what type the issue is: for software bugs specify 'Bug' and if you want to suggest how we can make DC/OS even more awesome, select 'Improvement'.
 The more detailed your description is, the easier it is for us to react to it.

 We continuously improve DC/OS by showing early work in progress to our community.
 If you are interested in participating in our future research and usability tests, add yourself to this list.
 We compensate participants with swag and gift cards.